The man behind The Grueling Truth - Where Legends Speak

-The day before the tragic day Chuck had gone to a party with his wife Sharon and she recounted thinking he looked sick and was worried.
-That night Chuck went to the team hotel to prepare for the next day’s game and for the first time he did not call Sharon the night before a game.
-What nobody told Sharon until later was the fact the Chuck had been sick all that night, repeatedly vomiting, and that his teammates were worried about him.
+The day before the tragic day, Chuck had gone to a party with his wife Sharon, and she recounted thinking he looked sick and was worried.
+That night Chuck went to the team hotel to prepare for the next day’s game, and for the first time, he did not call Sharon the night before a game.
+Nobody told Sharon until later that Chuck had been sick all that night, repeatedly vomiting, and that his teammates were worried about him.

 With under two minutes to go, the Lions began a final last-ditch drive to try and win the game.
-Larry Walton, who had earlier caught a touchdown pass from Lions’ quarterback Greg Landry, was injured.
+Larry Walton, who had caught a touchdown pass from Lions’ quarterback Greg Landry earlier, was injured.
 Number 85, Chuck Hughes, had replaced him.

 Landry went back to pass twice more, throwing incomplete each time.
 On third down, Hughes flanked out to the right.
 The Bears cornerback covering him later said that Hughes’ eyes “looked kind of strange” as they faced each other across the line of scrimmage.

 Hughes ran a down-and-in, but Landry passed instead to tight end Charlie Sanders, who dropped the ball near the Chicago goal line.
 A collective moan went up in the stands.
 Most eyes were on Sanders when Hughes, returning to the huddle, suddenly clutched his chest and collapsed around the Bears’ 20-yard line.